jdkamp/mpc-framework/README.md

 - `GPResidualModel` — a Gaussian Process learning the model's residual *and* its own uncertainty from data.
 The GP mean (and its analytic derivative) enter the controller's linearization
 - `SMPCController` — propagates a closed-loop covariance tube and tightens state constraints via the Cantelli inequality, turning GP variance into chance constraints
 - Comparison demo (Deterministic MPC vs GP-MPC vs SMPC) and a Monte-Carlo violation-rate evaluation under disturbance

+**Safe reinforcement learning**
+- `SafetyFilter` - a predictive safety filter (subclass of `SMPCController`): given an RL action, returns the closest action that keeps the chance constraints feasible, passing safe actions through unchanged
+- `mpc_py` - pybind11 bindings exposing the models and the filter to Python
+- `LaneKeepingEnv` - a Gymnasium environment (kinematic bicycle + GP-shaped disturbance) with a Soft Actor-Critic (SAC, Stable-Baselines3) setup, trained with the filter in the loop

 **Core MPC**
 - Generic `SystemModel` interface — implement once, reuse the controller unchanged